abdussalam-mustapha/abdussalam-mustapha/README.md

 - 🔭 I’m a Frontend developer
-- 🌱 I’m currently learning C and python
+- 🌱 I’m currently learning python
 - 👯 I’m looking to collaborate on projects